Quantum phases, Supersolids and quantum phase transitions of interacting bosons in frustrated lattices: Introduction

 The rest of the paper are organized as follows.
 In the section II, we study the EBHM in a triangular lattice.
-We first outline the method to characterize the symmetry breaking patterns in the insulating side using the vortex degree of freedoms only at dual lattice sides.
-Then we identify the X-CDW phase in the Ising limit in Sec.II-A, the stripe CDW phase in Sect.II-B-1, the new and the most interesting CDW-VB solid phase in Sect.II-B-2, the VBS phase in Sect.II-C, then compare with QMC in Sec.II-D. We also construct effective actions to study possible supersolid phases and their stabilities slightly away from the $ 1/3 $ filling.
-In the section III, we study the EBHM in a Kagome lattice.
-We identify the VBS phase in the Ising limit in Sec.III-A, the most interesting CDW-VB phase in Sect.III-B-1, the 6 fold CDW phase in Sect.III-B-2, the stripe CDW phase in Sect.III-C, then compare with QMC in Sec.III-D. We also construct effective actions to study possible supersolid phases and their stabilities slightly away from the $ 1/3 $ filling.
-We summarize our results and give some perspectives on comparing the DVM and the QMC simulations in the concluding Sect.IV.
-In the appendix A and B, we use the same method to identify insulating phases in square lattice and honeycomb lattice respectively, also the excitation spectra in all these phases.
-In appendix C, we compare our method with the density wave operator formalism used in \cite{pq1,tri} and commented on possible weakness of the formalism.
-In appendix C, we list specific vortex fields values used in Sect.
-II-B-2 for the CDW-VB phase.
-A very short version in the part of Kagome lattice appeared in a unpublished preprint \cite{kago}.
+We first outline the method to characterize the symmetry breaking patterns in the insulating sides in the direct lattices using the vortex degree of freedoms only at the corresponding dual lattices.
+Then by using this method, we identify the X-CDW phase in the Ising limit in Sec.II-A, the stripe CDW phase in the first easy-plane limit in Sect.II-B-1, the new and the most interesting CDW-VB solid phase in the other easy-plane limit in Sect.II-B-2 and speculate the VBS phase in Sect.II-D. In the Sect.
+II-C, we contrast explicitly the orders of the CDW+VBS phase against that of the bubble phase in the direct lattice.
+We also construct effective actions to study possible supersolid phases and their stabilities slightly away from the $ 1/3 (2/3) $ filling.
+We compare our results with QMC simulations on various EBHM in a triangular lattice in Sec.II-E. In the section III, we study the EBHM in a Kagome lattice.
+We identify the VBS phase in the Ising limit in Sec.III-A, the 6 fold CDW phase in the first easy-plane limit in Sect.III-B-1, the most interesting CDW-VB phase in the other easy-plane limit in Sect.III-B-2, the stripe CDW phase in Sect.III-C. We also construct effective actions to study possible supersolid phases and their stabilities slightly away from the $ 1/3 $ filling.
+We then compare our results with QMC simulations on various EBHM in a Kagome lattice in Sec.III-D. We summarize our results and give some future perspectives on comparing the DVM and the QMC simulations in the concluding Sect.IV.
+In the appendix A and B, we apply the same method to identify insulating phases in square lattice and honeycomb lattice respectively, also the excitation spectra in all these phases.
+In appendix C, we compare our method with the density operator formalism used in \cite{pq1,tri} and commented on possible intrinsic problems of the formalism.
+In appendix D, we list specific vortex fields values used in Sect.
+II-B-2 for the CDW-VB phase in a triangular lattice.
+A very short version was reported in \cite{dualchenye}.